ColdGrub1384/multibuild/Sources/multibuild/Documentation.docc/getting-started.md

 Learn how to declare and compile projects with `multibuild`.

-To start, create a Swift command line program and add `multibuild` as a dependency.
-You can use if you wish your executable as a build tool or command plugin.
+To start, create a Swift target with ``multibuild`` as a dependency.
+It can be an executable or a build tool / command plugin.

-Example of a `Package.swift` manifest:
+Example of a `Package.swift` manifest for a command plugin:

 ```swift
 import PackageDescription